Teen Titans season 4

 The fourth season of the animated television series Teen Titans, based on the DC comics series of the same name by Bob Haney and Bruno Premiani, originally aired on Cartoon Network in the United States.
-Developed by Glen Murakami, Sam Register, and television writer David Slack.
-The series was produced by DC Entertainment and Warner Bros.
+Developed by Glen Murakami, Sam Register, and television writer David Slack, the series was produced by DC Entertainment and Warner Bros.
 Animation.
 It stars Scott Menville, Hynden Walch, Khary Payton, Tara Strong, and Greg Cipes as the main characters.

 The series focuses on a team of crime-fighting teenaged superheroes, consisting of the leader Robin, foreign alien princess Starfire, green shapeshifter Beast Boy, the dark sorceress Raven, and the technological genius Cyborg.
 The season focuses on Raven, whose destiny to be the key to the world's destruction causes secrets about her past to unravel and the return of her father and old enemy, Trigon.

-The season premiered on January 15, 2005 and ran until July 16, broadcasting 13 episodes.
+The season premiered on January 15, 2005, and ran until July 16, broadcasting 13 episodes.
 The season marks the first time a Teen Titans season has never aired on Kids' WB.
-On its sister network, it was replaced full-time by its related show The Batman (2004–08) and What's New, Scooby-Doo?
+On its sister network, it was replaced full-time by The Batman (2004–08) and What's New, Scooby-Doo?
 (2002–06).
 Warner Bros.
 Home Video released the fourth season on DVD in the United States and Canada on November 20, 2007.
 Upon its release, the season received critical acclaim particularity for its main storyline and its level of maturity.